rustytanton-zz/ebs-backup/README.md

 Usage
 -----
-Set up a cron job to run the backup script from this repo daily.
+Set up a cron job to run the backup script from this repo at whatever interval you'd like.

-Here is an example crontab, it sets environment variables from ~/.bash_profile before running:
+Here is an example crontab which runs daily, it sets environment variables from ~/.bash_profile before running:

-	@daily . $HOME/.bash_profile; /path/to/ec2-daily-backup/backup.sh
+	@daily . $HOME/.bash_profile; /path/to/ebs-backup/backup.sh